svn2github/jAER-mirror/trunk/deviceFirmwarePCBLayout/LatticeMachXO/ReadMe-SBret10 versions.txt

 SBret logic versions

+DAVIS_V4_SBRet20: This logic is for small production run of 30x boards with IMU-I2C-CPLD integration.
+Derved from SBRet10_2_IMU which actually is global shutter logic for SBRet20 chip, which supports this function.

 SBret10: this logic belongs to the SBret10 test and small boards (rolling shutter)

 SBret10_2: this experimental logic belongs to SBret10_2 small boards with two synchronization jacks